Top 5 Web Design Trends for 2022

 This is most apparent when it comes to the way today’s best websites handle scrolling.
 In the past, most people expected websites to only scroll vertically.
 The computer mouse wheel was the perfect tool for quickly enabling users to skim through content and find what they’re looking for.

 Fast forward to today, and things are a bit different.
 Gesture-enabled mobile devices allow users to swipe vertically and horizontally when engaging with website content.
 Some of today’s best web designers are capitalizing on this functionality to create websites that respond dynamically to user interactions in an almost game-like way.
+And the good thing is that you can do it for your own website without paying a lot of cash for the feature.
+You can just use a slider plugin that does all the heavy lifting for you.

 2. Art Deco-Inspired Motifs